Get Real Expert Help with Your Möbius Math Assignments

 What Möbius Has Built In

 Möbius includes its own Proctored Browser mode — a full-screen lockdown that blocks students from accessing external websites or other programs while completing an exam.
-If a student exits full-screen during a proctored exam, they’re locked out until they receive re-authorization from a proctor.
+If a student exits full-screen during a proctored exam, they are locked out until they receive re-authorization from a proctor.
 Möbius also includes Proctor Authorization Tools that allow instructors or proctors to remotely authorize students to start or submit exams in real time.

 In November 2025, DigitalEd announced a direct integration with Schoolyear, a secure digital testing environment.
 When enabled at the institutional level, Schoolyear creates a controlled exam environment on the student’s own device — preventing access to unauthorized sites, tools, and resources without requiring students to register for any third-party service.
 Whether your institution has enabled this integration depends on your school and instructor.